d2l-ai/d2l-en/chapter_convolutional-neural-networks/why-conv.md

 may turn out to be infeasible.

-A careful reader might object to this argument on the basis that 1 megapixel resolution may not be necessary.
+A careful reader might object to this argument on the basis that one megapixel resolution may not be necessary.
-However, while we might be able to get away with 100,000 pixels, our hidden layer of size $1000$ grossly underestimated the number of hidden nodes that it takes to learn good representations of images, so a practical system will still require billions of parameters.
+However, while we might be able to get away with one hundred thousand pixels, our hidden layer of size 1000 grossly underestimates the number of hidden units that it takes to learn good representations of images, so a practical system will still require billions of parameters.
 Moreover, learning a classifier by fitting so many parameters